Services Contacts Free Consultation via WhatsApp

 Common Mistakes

 Over the years, we have seen many cases where mistakes in document preparation led to losses of time and money.
-Here are the five most common mistakes people make during consular legalization for the UAE.
+Here are the six most common mistakes people make during consular legalization for the UAE.

 Mistake 1: Attempting to get an apostille instead of legalization The most common and most expensive mistake.
 People learn that they need an “apostille for abroad,” get one, and then discover that the UAE does not accept it.
 They have to obtain the document again and go through legalization from scratch.
 Solution: always check which specific procedure is required for the particular country.
 For the UAE — consular legalization only.